-- There are several types of genes with specific functions and positions. - Within a genome, there are various coding and non-coding regions. - The genomes of eukaryotes and prokaryotes are distinguished by the amount of noncoding regions present. - The human genome is approximately 3,200 Mb large, and the genome of the most studied organism E. coli is 4.6 Mb large.
+- The genomes of eukaryotes and prokaryotes are distinguished by the amount of non-coding regions present. - The human genome is approximately 3,200 Mb large, and the genome of the most studied organism E. coli is 4.6 Mb large.
 (1 Mb = 1,000,000 bases). - Mycoplasma genitalium has the smallest genome, which contains only 468 genes and is 0.58 Mb large.